dannylesmy/Item7-readability/README.md

 # Item7-readability
-this repository contains code for calculating the readability of "Management’s Discussion and Analysis of Financial Condition and Results of Operations" from the annual report
+this repository contains code and data for calculating the readability of "Management’s Discussion and Analysis of Financial Condition and Results of Operations" from the annual report

 ## Overview